 Here are five signs it’s time to replace your air conditioner:

-- It’s old.
+1. It’s old.

-- It’s loud.
+3. It’s loud.

-- It needs frequent repairs.
+4. It needs frequent repairs.

-- It’s gradually increasing energy bills.
+5. It’s producing high energy bills.

-If your energy bills are increasing while your thermostat has stayed the same, your air conditioner may no longer be able to operate efficiently.
-Running an inefficient system can be costly — meaning it might be time to consider replacing your air conditioner.
+Running an inefficient system can be costly.
+If you’re seeing high energy bills, but the temperature on your thermostat has been the same, it could be because your system is no longer able to operate efficiently and it’s time to replace it.
 Air conditioners need regular maintenance to stay in top condition and operate at peak efficiency.
 If you haven’t had an annual tune-up by a professional, it’s safe to say your system may not be operating at peak efficiency.